sorosz89/js-practice/README.md

-# Hello!
-I want to play a game...
+# I want to play a game...

-# TASK:
+TASK:

 Complete the given JS code snippets within the tasks folder.
 In order to test them, require your solution in the index.js and call your method.